arjunguha/compsci220-scala/website/hw/mazes/index.md

 The steps of the algorithm are fairly simple, but there's a bit of set up.
 As usual, we start with a graph *G* and a starting node *v*.

+*Setup:*
 1. Assign every node a tentative initial distance
     - For the initial node, the distance is 0
     - For every other node it is infinity (or some arbitrarily high value)
 2. Mark all nodes as unvisited
 3. Create a set of all unvisited nodes, which will be processed during the algorithm.
 This initially contains all of the nodes.
+*Algorithm:*
+4. Select the unvisited node that has the smallest tentative distance and use it as the next current node.
-4. For the current node *v*: For each neighbor *w*, calculate the tentative distance.
+5. For the current node *v*: For each neighbor *w*, calculate the tentative distance.
 If this is smaller than the current distance, store it.
     - Tentative distance = distance of *v* + length from *v* to *w*
-5. Mark the current node as visited and remove it from the unvisited set.
+6. Mark the current node as visited and remove it from the unvisited set.
-6. Select the unvisited node that has the smallest tentative distance and use it as the next current node.
+   Iterate.

 Implement the function dijkstra(), which finds the shortest path through the graph using Dijkstra's Algorithm.
 Like dfsPath() above, it should return an array